Nick Rattigan: 2011–2015

-2015 – present: Current Joys and Danger Collective
+2015–present

 In February 2015, Rattigan announced that the follow-up to Wild Heart was almost complete.
 The album, Me Oh My Mirror, was then self-released on February 16.

 In January 2016, the limited-edition zine Alabama (2000 Light Years) was announced for release in February.

 On March 6, 2016, the song "New Flesh" from Wild Heart was used in a short video titled "Flesh" on Vine by Internet celebrity Emma Greer, under her online alias GIBBERTON.
 The video was her last before her death from cancer twenty-one days later and caused a rise in interest towards the song.
 Two days later, Rattigan released a song, "Kids", and announced the name change to Current Joys instead of TELE/VISIONS, stating that "I no longer feel like it represents the music I want to make and there are too many conflicts with the band Television which present problems for future prospects."
-To fit with the change, Rattigan re-released all of his music under the moniker on October.
+To fit with the change, Rattigan re-released all of his music under the moniker in October.

 Rattigan, debuting as a music video director, produced and directed the music video for "123" by the folk punk band Girlpool in March 2017.
 In July, Rattigan released a second limited-edition zine entitled Days, which came with an unreleased five-song EP.
 He also collaborated with labelmate BOYO for a 4-track EP, Split, released by Danger Collective and Terrible Records on September 6.

 On January 8, "Become The Warm Jets" and "Fear" were released as the lead singles for A Different Age, his debut album on Danger Collective.
 The music video for "In a Year of 13 Moons", named after a 1978 film by Rainer Werner Fassbinder, was released on January 30 as the third single.
 In February, the fourth single from the album, "My Nights Are More Beautiful Than Your Days", titled after the film of the same name, premiered on L.A.
 Record.
 The album was released on March 2.
 Within the same month, NPR included "Fear" in "The Austin 100", a playlist of songs from artists performing at SXSW.
+His 2023 album, LOVE + POP, featured an unexpected feature from popular American rapper and singer Lil Yachty on the track "Gatsby".
+His 2024 album, LOVE + POP Pt 2, contained collaborations from Gonerville, Brutus VIII, FearDorian, and 1nonly.